-myRAs Are An Easy, But Limited, Way to Start Saving
+myRAs Are an Easy—but Limited—Way to Start Saving

 - myRA is a government-run retirement plan that helps people save for retirement with an account that has no fees, no minimum balance and no risk of losing money.

-- There is only one investment choice in a myRA, a U.S. Treasury-backed security
+- There is only one investment choice in a myRA: a U.S. Treasury-backed security

-- myRAs are meant to be a kind of “starter” Roth IRAs.
+- myRAs are meant to be a kind of “starter” Roth IRA.
 When the account grows to $15,000, you must move it to an IRA plan held at a private sector bank or brokerage firm.

 myRA is a new kind of retirement plan. myRA is designed to help people who aren’t covered by retirement plans at work and haven’t saved much for retirement. myRAs have no fees and no minimum balances.

-There are two important differences between a myRA and other kinds of retirement plans, like Roth IRAs, Traditional IRAs or 401(k)s.
-With a myRA, you invest only in a security backed by the U.S. Treasure.
-The return on the security will vary, but has averaged 3.19% over the past 10 years.
+There are two important differences between a myRA and other kinds of retirement plans—for example, Roth IRAs, Traditional IRAs and 401(k)s.

+- With a myRA, you invest only in a retirement savings bond backed by the U.S. Treasury.
+The accounts have averaged 2.63 percent in earnings over the past 10 years.
 You will probably earn less over time in a myRA than you would if you invest in stocks and bonds through another kind of retirement plan.
 But your account is guaranteed not to lose money.

-Because a myRA is meant to be a starter retirement account, you must move the money to an account like a Roth IRA, held at a private-sector bank or brokerage such as Fidelity, after 30 years, or when you reach $15,000 in savings.
+- Because a myRA is meant to be a starter retirement account, you must move the money to an account like a Roth IRA, held at a private-sector bank or brokerage such as Fidelity after 30 years or when you reach $15,000 in savings.

 In this article, we will cover the answers to other questions about myRAs:

-- Who Is Eligible To Open A myRA?
+- Who Is Eligible to Open a myRA?

-- What Are The Contribution Limits?
+- What Are the Contribution Limits?

 - How Do I Sign Up?

-- What Are The Investment Choices?
+- What Are the Investment Choices?

 - How Much Will I Earn?

-- What Are The Tax Breaks On A myRA Account?
+- What Are the Tax Breaks on a myRA Account?

-- What’s The Bottom Line?
+- What’s the Bottom Line?

 To deposit money, send a check.
-If you want contributions to be deducted from your paycheck, give a direct deposit form your employer. myRA does not charge fees to your employer for making direct deposits.
+If you want contributions to be deducted from your paycheck, give a direct deposit form to your employer. myRA does not charge fees to your employer for making direct deposits.

 You can also direct your federal tax refund to be deposited in your myRA account by checking a box on your tax return.

 The upside of this investment choice is that your money is guaranteed.
 Unlike investments in stocks or bonds, you can’t lose money.

 If you’re a beginning retirement saver, this is an easy, free to start saving and investing.
-You can like get a better return and more flexibility elsewhere, but starting to save for retirement is one of the best decisions you can make.
+You can get a better return and more flexibility elsewhere, but starting to save for retirement is one of the best decisions you can make.